fnproject/tutorials/node/intro/README.md

 Let's start with a very simple "hello world" function written in [Node.js JavaScript](https://nodejs.org/).
 Don't worry, you don't need to know Node!
-In fact you don't even need to have Node installed on your development machine as Fn provides the necessary Node compiler and tools as a Docker container.
+In fact you don't even need to have Node installed on your development machine as Fn provides the necessary Node tools as a Docker container.
 Let's walk through your first function to become familiar with the process and how Fn supports development.